-Here’s some of the top debate on the pro’s and con’s.
-For starters Kobo feels the need to make a HTML5 app in addition to native apps!
+Here’s some of the top debate on the pros and cons.
+For starters, Kobo feels the need to make an HTML5 app in addition to native apps!

 Kobo has just announced that it is developing an HTML5-optimised app for iOS.

 Kobo already had a fully functioning app for iOS before, but it recently had to remove in-app access to its online store (like Google and the Wall Street Journal, among others) to fit in line with Apple’s new app policies.

 Thus, Kobo will be bypassing the traditional iOS app in favour of HTML5 for shopping within the mobile browser.
 A release date hasn’t been announced yet, but the press release talked a little about how the app would fit with existing apps

 Mobile Beat thinks the HTML5 will kill the native app

 Over the past two decades, the mobile industry has become increasingly stunted by fragmented protocols, standards, and regional differences.
 But a hot new technology called HTML5 promises to remedy this by delivering an unprecedented open, democratic and wonderfully fertile mobile web.

 Evangelists say the HTML5 movement has so much momentum that it could defeat the native app — an application that is designed to run on a single platform — in as little as two years.

 even some iPhone developers are jumping ship for HTML5 apps, pretty smart.